 There are four different campgrounds in Vega State Park, each with different amenities.

 The Early Settlers campground is the only campground with electric hookups, running water with flush toilets, coin-operated showers, and a playground.
 It is also the only campground with ATV access right from camp.
 Colorado State Parks has made this map of the campground to help you pick your perfect site.
 The Early Settlers campground fills up first so make sure to book in advance.

 Oak Point and Aspen Grove campgrounds are on the opposite side of the lake from Early Settlers.
 Both of these campgrounds offer basic camping (no electric hook-ups) with vault toilets.
 We camped in Aspen Grove in the fall and had the entire campground to ourselves even though the Early Settlers campground was completely full while we were there.

 *The State Park is open range and the cattle were all over Aspen Grove campground.
 They were a big hit with the kids but you might want to bring a shovel to clean up after them.

-Pioneer campground is near the Early Settlers campground and offers walk-in tent sites and five rustic cabins available to rent year-round.
+Pioneer Campground is near the Early Settlers campground and offers walk-in tent sites and five rustic cabins available to rent year-round.

 Besides the hundreds of miles of ATV trails and beautiful lake, Vega State Park has the added bonus of a privately run restaurant adjacent to the state park.
 The Vega Lodge Restaurant and bar is in a beautiful log cabin and has great views, food, and service.
-It’s nice to have an option to go out in such a remote location.
+It’s nice to have the option to go out in such a remote location.